-The Central Public Information Service provides school districts central coordination for multiple communication needs, including, but not limited to, story development, graphic design for print media, audio-visual production, web design and maintenance, social media management, and media relations.
+The Central Public Information Service provides school districts central coordination for multiple communication needs, including, but not limited to, story development, graphic design, audio-visual production, web design and content management, social media management, and media relations.
 Work may also include the development of policy to address different media uses, evaluation of districts' communication plan strengths and weaknesses and development to align communications with Board/Administrative mission and goals.

-Workshops may be conducted to train staff in web maintenance, following protocols established during web development, effective social media strategies, maintaining relationships with local media, and other public information pursuits.
+Workshops may be conducted to train staff in web maintenance, best practices for social media management and public relations strategy, and other public information pursuits.
 Research about trending issues in education, surveys of constituent opinions and recommendations in the form of a communication plan may be delivered to districts who express an interest.

-This highly customized service is delivered by Public Information Assistants, who work in unison to serve all participants.
-Participation in the service, at any level, is fully aidable.
+This highly customized service is delivered by Public Information Assistants and Graphic Design Specialists, who work in unison to serve all participants.
+Usually, one person on our team is established as a lead relationship for your district.
+However, the team functions as a whole, with each member bringing a different skill set to the table.
+Participation in the service, at any level, is aidable, and aid is not limited by FTE.

-► Level I Service
+Level I Service - 621.010